 Hot Tip!

-And don't worry—the soft bread bounces back after being unwrapped.
-Another bonus is that you can do this up to one day in advance, which helps with planning ahead.
+Another bonus is that you can do this up to one day in advance, which helps with planning ahead!

-This works for all tea sandwich fillings.
+This process works for all tea sandwich fillings.

 Lay a stack of 3-4 sandwiches on an open piece of plastic wrap.